hill19850213/vitis_ai_custom_platform/README.md

    f) Click OK.<br />
    g) Confirm that the IP block interfaces were removed from the Zynq UltraScale+ MPSoC symbol in your block design.<br />
    ![hp_removed.png](/pic_for_readme/hp_removed.png)<br />
+   h) [optional] If you use custom board, you should do another settings(I/O , Clock, ddr4) to meet with board condition.

-***Note: This is a little different from traditional Vivado design flow.
+***Note 1: This is a little different from traditional Vivado design flow.
 When trying to make AXI interfaces available in Vitis design you should disable these interfaces at Vivado IPI platform and enable them at platform interface properties.
 We will show you how to do that later***<br><br />

+***Note 2: For custom board, you can refer to DB2785 or DB2857***<br><br />

 6. Add clock block:<br />
    a) Right click Diagram view and select ***Add IP***.<br />